Push–pull train

-Push–pull is a configuration for locomotive-hauled trains, allowing them to be driven from either end of the train, whether having a locomotive at each end or not.
+Push–pull is a configuration for locomotive-hauled passenger trains, usually having a locomotive on one end and an unpowered control car on another, connected via some form of remote control, such as multiple-unit train control.

-A push–pull train has a locomotive at one end of the train, connected via some form of remote control, such as multiple-unit train control, to a vehicle equipped with a control cab at the other end of the train.
-This second vehicle may be another locomotive, or an unpowered control car.
 This formation meant that the locomotive would not have to run-around at the end of a journey before returning.

-The trains were also historically knows as "motor trains" or "railmotors", but the term "railmotor" is now used to refer to trains where the locomotive was integrated into a coach.
+The trains were also historically known as "motor trains" or "railmotors", but the term "railmotor" is now used to refer to trains where the locomotive was integrated into a coach.
 In the UK and some other parts of Europe, the control car is referred to as a driving trailer (or driving van trailer/DVT where there is no passenger accommodation); in the US and Canada, they are called cab cars and in Australia, they are called driving trailers.

 Train formation

 Locomotive at one end

 Push–pull train in Austria (2004); note locomotive at the rear of the train.

 Push–pull train in the Czech Republic (2016); note control car at the rear of the train.